 Hoover Dam is one of the most iconic dams in the world and is located on the border of the U.S. states of Arizona and Nevada.
 This immense concrete arch-gravity dam was built between 1931 and 1936, right during the Great Depression.

-The dam on the Colorado River was originally known as the “Boulder Dam,” in reference to the nearby Boulder City, which in turn was named after Boulder Canyon.
-It was renamed in honor of president Herbert Hoover in the year 1947.
+The dam on the Colorado River was originally known as the “Boulder Dam,” about the nearby Boulder City, which in turn was named after Boulder Canyon.
+It was renamed in honor of President Herbert Hoover in the year 1947.